While often very challenging, quitting smoking is one of the most important things people who smoke can do for their health.

 Cessation in children and adolescents

-Parents should maintain a smoke-free household and communicate the expectation to their children that the children will remain nonsmokers.
+Parents should maintain a smoke-free household and communicate the expectation to their children that the children will not smoke.

-The counseling approach is similar to that for adults, but children and adolescents typically are not given smoking cessation drugs.
+The counseling approach is similar to that for adults, but children and adolescents typically are not given smoking cessation medications.